Why are voters in Northern Ireland poised for a return to the polls?

 In the meantime, senior civil servants will take charge of devolved Stormont departments, although they have limited powers.

-Following an election, a new attempt would be made to elect a speaker and an executive at Stormont.
+Following any future Assembly election, a new attempt would be made to elect a speaker and an executive at Stormont.

 If this is unsuccessful, there could be further cycles of negotiations and future elections, until a resolution is found or the law is changed.